-I have always recommended one Mr George Payne, an old acquaintance of mine in Westminster, for whom as yet I have always succeeded.’
+I have always recommended one Mr George Payne, an old acquaintance of mine in Westminster, for whom as yet I have always succeeded.

 Richmond’s father, the youngest of Charles II’s seven illegitimate sons, had been honoured with a dukedom and Richmond was born at the family’s Goodwood estate and succeeded to the title in 1723.
-Like Montagu, a close friend, he was ‘bred up from a child in the Whig principles’.
+As with Montagu, a close friend, he was ‘bred up from a child in the Whig principles’.
 Richmond dominated politics in Sussex with the county returning government supporters to the House of Commons throughout his life.
 He was rewarded accordingly: appointed Aide-de-Camp to George I in 1724 and reappointed to the same role by George II; installed a Knight of the Bath in 1725 and a Knight of the Garter in 1726; and granted numerous sinecures including Lord High Constable of England and Lord of the Bedchamber (both 1727).
 Richmond was raised to the Privy Council in 1735 and promoted Brigadier General in 1739, Major General in 1742, and Lieutenant General in 1745.
 He was made full General later the same year; he had been made a Lord Justice of the Realm in 1740.

-Richmond’s diplomacy in support of government policy was assisted considerably by a French dukedom, Aubigny, inherited on the death of his grandmother in 1734.
-The duke travelled to France the following year to claim his inheritance and accompanied by Desaguliers established a Masonic lodge, No. 133, at Aubigny.
+Richmond’s influence in France and the Low Countries were significant factors in the government’s use of Freemasonry as a diplomatic tool and in promoting its Enlightenment tenets.
+Richmond’s support of government policy was assisted considerably by his French dukedom, Aubigny, inherited on the death of his grandmother in 1734.
+The duke travelled to France the following year to claim his inheritance and, accompanied by Desaguliers, established a Masonic lodge, No. 133, at his Aubigny estate.
 It remained on the Grand Register until 1768.